Pedestrian Accident Lawyers

 Rarely is there a more devastating and debilitating collision than that between a human body and an automobile.
 Since 2010, the number of pedestrian fatalities in the United States has been on the rise.
 Three states (California, Texas and Florida) accounted for one-third of the 4,743 deaths in 2012.
 The reasons behind this increase are not clearly understood, though researchers have argued everything from the economic recession forcing more people to walk, to current trends encouraging walking for health benefits.
-One thing is certain, pedestrian fatalities are tied to increases in growth of vulnerable populations including senior and immigrants.
+One thing is certain, the increase in pedestrian fatalities is tied to growth of vulnerable populations such as seniors and immigrants.

-Other patterns in pedestrian deaths can be found in the time of day and the involvement of alcohol.
-Their most common occurrence took place during the evening and late-night hours with 44% taking place between 9 p.m. and 6 a.m. in 2012.
-Of those pedestrians 16 and older killed in 2012, 51% had a blood alcohol concentration (BAC) of .008% or higher.
+Other patterns in pedestrian death include the time of day and the involvement of alcohol.
+In 2012, the most common time of occurrence was the evening and late-night hours, with 44% taking place between 9 p.m. and 6 a.m.
+The involvement of alcohol is also significant as evidenced by the fact that of the pedestrians 16 and older killed in 2012, 51% had a blood alcohol concentration (BAC) of .008% or higher.